soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/error-remediation.md

 description: ""
 ---

-# Error remediation when processing data
+# Error remediation when processing data for an investigation

 Error remediation allows eDiscovery administrators the ability to rectify data issues which prevent Advanced eDiscovery (Preview) from properly processing the content.
 For example, files that are password protected cannot be processed since the files are locked or encrypted.
 Using error remediation, eDiscovery administrators can download files with such errors, remove the password protection and upload the remediated files.